MacKuba

 Bluesky has both – and much, much more.

 But that’s just the tip of the iceberg.
 Bluesky has built a system where anyone with a server and some knowledge of coding can implement their own algorithmic feeds that they can share with everyone else.
-There are currently about 40 thousands of custom feeds (as of Feb 2024) made by the Bluesky community that you can add to your app.
-And more importantly, the “Following” and “Discover” feeds are just what you start with by default – you can set any of the thousands of other feeds as your default, and you can even remove the two built-in feeds if you don’t like them, and leave e.g. only the “Cat Pics” custom feed as your only feed tab.
+There are currently about 40 thousands custom feeds (as of Feb 2024) made by the Bluesky community that you can add to your app.
+And more importantly, the “Following” and “Discover” feeds are just what you start with by default – you can set any of the thousands of other feeds as your main feed, and you can even remove the two built-in feeds if you don’t like them, and leave e.g. only the “Cat Pics” custom feed as your only feed tab.
 Nothing here is forced on you.

 The way a feed works is that it basically reads all new posts on Bluesky from a giant stream and decides which of them to keep and how to arrange them (this can be a shared feed, same for everyone, or a personalized feed that looks different to each user).
 Most feeds match posts by keywords – these are feeds on some specific topics like Linux, food, gardening, climate change, astronomy, and so on.
 They usually define some sets of words, phrases, hashtags, sometimes emojis, and include all posts that contain any of these, chronologically.